Asadrayat/easy-posting/README.md

 - password: 123456
 - email: safa2@kabir.com
 - password: 123456
-- if facing any problem in registration please lofin with above email and password
+- if facing any problem in registration please login with above email and password